Alexander Cobbe: Ashanti War

-By July 1900 Cobbe was commanding the Central Africa Regiment and had been given the local rank of major.
-Earlier that year, a major rebellion had erupted in West Africa, in what is now Ghana, and this developed into the final campaign of the Ashanti Wars, known as the War of the Golden Stool.
+By July 1900, Cobbe was commanding the Central Africa Regiment and had been given the local rank of major.
+Earlier that year, a major rebellion had erupted in West Africa, in what is now Ghana (Gold Coast), and this developed into the final campaign of the Ashanti Wars, known as the War of the Golden Stool.

 The initial thrust of the campaign was to relieve the fort at Kumasi, which was achieved by the end of July.
 Cobbe was then sent out with a column of 300 men to help clear the surrounding area.
 In the dense bush, he came across a large body of the enemy protected by stout stockades.
-After heavy fighting Cobbe managed to outflank the enemy and put them to flight, although himself being "severely wounded".
+After heavy fighting, Cobbe managed to outflank the enemy and put them to flight, although himself being "severely wounded".
 This did not prevent some veiled criticism from his commander concerning the delay in putting in the final attack and Cobbe did not feature among the 20 or so individuals mentioned in the despatch as being recommended for favourable notice for having "rendered good service", although he was listed among those "having done good work".
 Despite his wounds, by late September he was involved in further clearing up operations and led his men on the left flank of a major attack.
 On the right was Major Charles John Melliss, who was to be awarded the VC in this campaign.
 In the next despatch Cobbe was individually mentioned: "Captain (local Major) A. S. Cobbe, Indian Staff Corps. – Severely wounded 6 August.
 He is an Officer to be thoroughly trusted, and commanded in several fights, where he invariably did well.
 I hope he will be rewarded."
 Cobbe was indeed rewarded as in November 1900 he was promoted to the substantive rank of captain in the Indian Staff Corps, and made a Companion of the Distinguished Service Order (DSO), as well as being awarded the Ashanti Medal with clasp "Kumassi".